Zach-Sten/Ublind/README.md

 **What does your data sound like?**

-Ublind turns single-cell embeddings into music.
+Ublind turns high and low dimensional embeddings into sound.
 Pick an embedding — UMAP, PCA, t-SNE, whatever, and ublind maps it to sound.

-The first dimension becomes **time**, the rest become **pitch**, each on its own instrument.
-Clusters become chords, trajectories become melodies, outliers become surprises.
+Clusters become chords, trajectories become melodies, visuals become audible.

-Built for AnnData. *Hear* structure in data that you can't see.
+Built for AnnData and is modeled off scverse. *Hear* structure in data that you can't see.

 > ⚠️ **Beta** — early development, expect rough edges.
 Feedback welcome.

+---
 ## Install

 Requires Python ≥ 3.10 and ffmpeg for animated visualizations.